rocktronica/OneFileCMS/readme.markdown

   These issues, of course, are not unique to OneFileCMS - as they will exist in any CMS that permits unrestricted file editing & uploads.

-- If your website's connection is not encrypted (doesn't use SSL/TLS), passwords & usernames will be sent in clear text* during login.
-However, this is true of any login system that's over an unencrypted connection.
+- As with any website, if your website's connection is not encrypted (doesn't use SSL/TLS), passwords & usernames will be sent in clear text* during login.
   *As of version 3.4.15, a client-side hash of the user's "plain-text" password is sent to the server.
 So, while this client-side hash is still a "plain-text" password as far as the server is concerned, the user's actual raw password is protected from immediate exposure.

 --------------------------------------------------------------------------------